Do Video Games Cause ADHD?

 Child Mind Institute

-Seeing this combination of behaviors prompts parents to wonder several things: Does playing video games, and imbibing digital media in general, actually cause ADHD?
-If video immersion doesn't cause ADHD, does it exacerbate it?
-Or does the intent focus this child brings to video games suggest that he doesn't have ADHD after all?
+Seeing this combination of behaviors prompts parents to wonder several things: Does playing video games actually cause ADHD?
+Does it make it worse?
+Or does the intense focus this child brings to video games suggest that he doesn't have ADHD after all?

 Let's take these one at a time.

 "Continuous activity doesn't mean sustained attention," points out Dr. Ron Steingard, a child and adolescent psychiatrist at the Child Mind Institute.
-"It looks like sustained attention, but the truth is that the task is changing so rapidly, short bursts of attention are all that's involved.
+"The task is changing so rapidly, short bursts of attention are all that's involved.
 These games are constantly shifting focus, and there is instant gratification and reward."

 It makes sense the kids with ADHD would find games more compelling than the average person.
-"It's the perfect fit of the medium with the pathology," notes Dr. Steingard.
-"Nothing else in life moves that quickly and rewards that spontaneously.
-For a person who's into delayed gratification and a slower pace, they don't have as much appeal."
+"Nothing else in life moves that quickly and rewards that spontaneously," notes Dr. Steingard.

-Dr. Steingard points out that one theory developed by evolutionary biologists for the presence of ADHD in the gene pool is that early tribes needed people to man the periphery of the camp who would be hyper-vigilant to any sign of danger.
+Dr. Steingard points out that one theory developed by evolutionary biologists for the presence of ADHD in the gene pool is that it gave early tribes an advantage to have people watching the periphery of the camp who were hyper-vigilant to any sign of danger, from any direction.
 Similarly, "video games throw stimuli at many different visual points, and to play well you have to be able to pay attention to all of them at the same time.
 If you're too linear or methodical it won't work."

 Are these games addictive for children with ADHD, since presumably they trigger the release of dopamine?
 "Only in the sense that any pleasure is addictive," says Dr. Steingard.
-"Anything that makes you feel good drives the same circuit path—movies, books, red velvet chocolate cake—although some you have to work at harder than others."
+"Anything that makes you feel good drives the same circuit path."

-Paying attention in school is one of those things that take a lot more work to generate rewards, and the claim has been made by some researchers that ADHD symptoms in school—inattention, hyperactivity and impulsivity—are actually exacerbated in kids who are exposed to a lot of TV and video games.
-The notion is that the constant stimulation and instant rewards of games raise the bar for kids to pay attention in normal, less stimulating situations.
+But the claim has been made by some researchers that the constant stimulation and instant rewards of games raise the bar for kids to pay attention in normal, less stimulating situations where you have to work harder to get rewards.

 An Iowa State University study of some 3,000 children and adolescents from Singapore, measured over 3 years, found that children who spent more time playing video games were more impulsive and had more attention problems.
 Researchers interpreted the findings to suggest that video game playing can "compound kids' existing attention problems."

 That isn't to say that kids spending an unlimited amount of time playing these games isn't harmful, but it's a different kind of harm.
-The problem is that all that screen time means time not spent doing other things more valuable for their development.
-"It takes time away from doing more creative or more learning-based activities," notes Dr. Weder.
-"It takes time away from interaction with family and friends that helps them with their social skills."
+The problem is that all that screen time means time not spent doing other things more valuable for their development, including interacting with family and friends.

 Since social skills are a challenge for many kids with ADHD, who have trouble paying attention and reining in their impulsivity, the cost can be high.
 "It's not healthy socially to spend a lot of time by yourself playing games in lieu of doing something with people," says Dr. Steingard.
 But he adds that that's a global concern—not just for kids with ADHD.
 "No kid should spend unlimited time sitting in front of a screen in lieu of playing with other kids."